+Academic programs at Bethel Seminary San Diego are designed to prepare women and men whose ambition is to please God through meaningful kingdom ministry (2 Corinthians 5:9).
 Concentrated biblical and theological studies are combined with the study of current social issues and intensive practical training to equip graduates for effective Christian servant leadership.

-Four degree programs are offered:
+Five degree programs are offered:

-- the Master of Arts in Christian Education (M.A.C.E.): - the Master of Arts in Marital and Family Therapy (M.A.M.F.T.); - the Master of Arts (Theological Studies) [M.A.(T.S.)]; and - the Master of Divinity (M.Div.).
+- the Master of Arts in Applied Ministry (M.A.A.M.); - the Master of Arts in Christian Education (M.A.C.E.); - the Master of Arts in Marital and Family Therapy (M.A.M.F.T.); - the Master of Arts (Theological Studies) [M.A.(T.S.)]; and - the Master of Divinity (M.Div.).